TheGag96/3ds-hello-dlang/README.md

 make
 ```

-If you want to use my bindings for [citro3d](https://github.com/fincs/citro3d), follow the setup instructions to install the library.
+If you want to use my bindings for [citro3d](https://github.com/fincs/citro3d) and [citro2d](https://github.com/devkitPro/citro2d), follow the setup instructions to install those libraries.

 ## What's working so far